JuliaPluto/HypertextLiteral.jl/docs/src/script.md

     @htl "<script>$expr</script>"
     #-> <script>console.log("Hello World")</script>

-The `JavaScript` wrapper indicates the content should be printed within a `"text/javascript"` context.
-Even so, it does help catch content which is not properly escaped for use within a `<script>` tag.
+The `JavaScript` wrapper indicates the content should be directly displayed within a `"text/javascript"` context.
+We try to catch content which is not properly escaped for use within a `<script>` tag.

     expr = """<script>console.log("Hello World")</script>"""